Reading Festival 2013: Green Day

 It is this irreverent anarchy that so endears Green Day to their fans, and the band will certainly come away from Reading having garnered many, many more.

 Photo: Filippo L’Astorina

-For further more information about Green Day and future events visit here.
+For further information and future events visit Green Day’s website here.

 For further information about Reading Festival visit here.

 Watch the video for Holiday here: